Yugoslavia in the Eurovision Song Contest 1964: At Eurovision

+The contest was broadcast on Televizija Beograd, Televizija Zagreb, and Televizija Ljubljana.

 Sabahudin Kurt performed 13th on the night of the Contest following Italy and preceding Switzerland.
 At the close of the voting the song had received 0 points (nul points), sharing 13th (last) place in the field of 16 competing countries.

 Voting

 Yugoslavia did not receive any points at the 1964 Eurovision Song Contest.